The Headlines That Are Covering Up Police Violence

-In light of the recent police killings of George Floyd, Breonna Taylor, and Tony McDade, journalists are faced, once again, with the task of making sense of black protest to the American public.
-It bears asking what media professionals have learned, not just in the six years since the killing of Michael Brown in Ferguson spurred national outrage, but also in the decades, and centuries, of black American resistance.
+In light of the recent police killings of George Floyd, Breonna Taylor, and Tony McDade, journalists are faced, once again, with the task of making sense of black protest for the American public.
+It bears asking what media professionals have learned, not just in the six years since the killing of Michael Brown in Ferguson, Missouri, spurred national outrage, but also in the decades, and centuries, of black American resistance.

-How the news covers activism matters profoundly to a democracy because the media can influence public support or rejection of policies that might solve social ills, like racism and police brutality.
-Following the dozens of uprisings that swept U.S. cities after the assassination of Dr. Martin Luther King, Jr., in 1968, Lyndon Johnson’s National Advisory Commission on Civil Disorders, commonly known as the Kerner Commission, reported on the cause and possible future prevention of such unrest.
+How the news covers activism matters profoundly to a democracy because the media can influence public support or rejection of policies that might solve social ills such as racism and police brutality.
+Following the dozens of uprisings that swept U.S. cities after the assassination of Martin Luther King Jr. in 1968, Lyndon B. Johnson’s National Advisory Commission on Civil Disorders, commonly known as the Kerner Commission, reported on the cause and possible future prevention of such unrest.
 The commission asserted that, in addition to generational poverty, housing and employment discrimination, and over-policing, the media was partially responsible for the neglect felt by black communities.

 The commission wrote: